msgr0/gplas2/README.md

                         Path to the graph file in GFA (.gfa) format, used to extract nodes and links (default: None) -c {extract,predict}, --classifier {extract,predict}
-                        Classifier used to predict the contigs extracted from the input graph. (default: None) -n NAME, --name NAME  Output name used in the gplas files (default: unnamed) -k, --keep            Keep intermediary files (default: False) -t THRESHOLD_PREDICTION, --threshold_prediction THRESHOLD_PREDICTION
+                        Select to extract nodes from the assembly graph or to predict individual plasmids. (default: None) -n NAME, --name NAME  Output name used in the gplas files (default: unnamed) -P PREDICTION, --prediction PREDICTION
+                        Path to the binary classification file (default: None) -k, --keep            Keep intermediary files (default: False) -t THRESHOLD_PREDICTION, --threshold_prediction THRESHOLD_PREDICTION
                         Prediction threshold for plasmid-derived sequences